-First off, I have to tell you a little back story.
-I learned how to sew on the machine right after my oldest son was born.
-I wanted to make baby blankets, curtains, pillows, all the things.
+Real quick, here's a little back story.
+I learned how to sew right after my oldest son was born.
+Baby blankets, curtains, pillows, I made all the things.
 I took a group class upstairs in a small vacuum and sewing shop.
 I was the only one who showed up, so I was lucky enough to receive a one on one class from the sweetest lady.
-Fast forward a few years and I was making bags, more pillows and PJs along with halloween costumes for my kids.
+Fast forward a few years and I was making bags, more pillows, PJs, and Halloween costumes for my kids.
 You know, regular mom sewing stuff.

-I stumbled upon our local public television station and saw they had sewing shows!
-I DVR'd them all with delight, and glittery sparkles were in the air.
+While channel surfing, I stumbled upon our local PBS station and saw some sewing shows!
+I DVR'd them all!!
 I would wake up early Saturday morning and watch as many as I could until my kids woke up.
 Super sewing nerd alert!
 LOL!!
 Nancy Zieman was amongst a few others I got to know through television.
-Then, one day this girl with pink hair did a short segment on sewing.
-I can't remember what she made, but I was in awe.
-She was young and had pink hair and sewed!??
+Then, one day this gal with pink hair had a short segment.
+I can't remember what she made, but I was in love.
+She was young, had pink hair, and sewed!!??
 Whaaatt!??

-I immediately googled her name and found her you tube channel.
-I could make things for me?
-I never thought of that.
-I assumed I would only make things for my kids and gifts for friends and family was all I ever did.
+Got out my laptop and Googled her name and found she had a blog and you tube channel.
+I soon realized that I could sew things for me.
+Making things for my kids and gifts for friends and family was all I ever did.
 Gretchen Hirsch a.k.a.
-Gertie opened my eyes and my heart.
-She seemed so cool and sweet.
+Gertie opened my eyes and my spirit.
+The rest is history.

-I have all of her books, a lot of her fabric and patterns.
+All of her books, a lot of her fabric and patterns adorn my shelves.
 Saying I LOVE her, is an understatement.
 Not in a creepy stalker way though, I promise.

-I think as parents and adults, we sometimes lose ourselves.
+As parents and adults, we sometimes lose ourselves.
 We get caught up in the day to day life and just join everyone else in robot mode.
-Once I discovered I could make my own pretty things, I enjoyed life and found myself again.
-If you feel like you're in a funk, I encourage you to find someone that you can find inspiration from.
-And, hopefully who radiates beauty and positivity like she does for me.
+Once I started making things for me, I enjoyed life and found myself again.
+If you feel like you're in a funk, I encourage you to find someone that you find inspiration from.
+Hopefully, it radiates beauty and positivity like she does, for me.